Do I need to replace breast pump parts?

 Q. I bought a second hand pump.
 What parts should I replace?

-When buying second-hand, never buy milk collection kits – only buy the pump.
+When buying second-hand, never buy milk collection kits – only buy the pump itself.
 There is no way of sterilising milk collection kits to make them safe for multiple users, ever.
 If you’ve purchased a second-hand pump, be sure to purchase brand new breast shields, bottles and backflow protectors for yourself.

 Q. I’m sharing a pump; how often should I replace parts?